david-mclain/MiniWatson/README.txt

+ALL RESULTS ARE IN THE RESULTS DIRECTORY; NOTES INCLUDED

 To use EnglishAnalyzer, change directory to be stemmed-indexed-documents in files, as well as make sure analyzer used is EnglishAnalyzer

 To use CustomAnalyzer, change directory to be custom-indexed-documents in files, as well as make sure analyzer used is CustomAnalyzer